jeffreysorgen/golf-club-sensors/activity.md

 * wind turbine ( Is the most popular product TinyML or IoT? )
 * Continue recording _golf-swing-sensors_ progress in THIS repository
 * LED glasses which display "HIGHLND" across them
-  * I'm imagining I create a project just like this one, step by step, fun to imagine Patreon or YouTube connections also.
-  * I like the idea of offering this to fans and artists
-  * Trying to get one of the mounts/PCB boards.
+  * Trying to acquire one of the mounts/PCB boards.
 Requires Adafruit _feather_ board.
+I imagine I'd document a project just like this _golf-sensors_ one, step by step.
-  * Should be very fun to do, with potential $
+  * Fun to imagine Patreon or YouTube connections also.
+I like the idea of offering this to fans and artists.
+Should be very fun to do, with profit potential.
-  * **But also** I wondered about incorporating KWS!
-Like, "highlnd" would display "HIGHLND" across the frame, and could do "party", "love", "hearts" (heart emojis), and with special design, I could do ANY voice commands.
+  * **INCORPORATING _KWS_** for verbal commands!
+Like, "highlnd" would display "HIGHLND" across the frame, and could do "party", "love", "hearts" (heart emojis), and with special design specs I could do ANY voice commands.
 Of course limited to device capacity.

 #